 This course is an introduction to astronomy and astrophysics at the beginning undergraduate level, intended for students that are majoring in science or engineering.
 Broad familiarity with basic physical concepts such as force, energy, momentum, and temperature will be assumed, as well as college level mathematics.
 Algebra, geometry, and trigonometry will be used extensively throughout the course and will be needed to complete the homework sets and exams.
-Familiarity with calculus will be very helpful, but it is not required for ASTRON113 and will not be needed to complete any assignments or exams in this course outside of the honors section.
+Familiarity with calculus will be very helpful, but it is not required for ASTRON 0113 and will not be needed to complete any assignments in this course outside of the honors section.

 This is a self-contained course focusing on astronomical objects that lie beyond the solar system and the nature of the Universe as a whole.
-The main topics are the properties and life-cycle of stars including their birth, death and the formation of remnants such as black holes and neutron stars, the nature and evolution of galaxies, including exotic objects such as quasars, and the origin and ultimate fate of the Universe (cosmology).
+The main topics are: the properties and life-cycle of stars including their birth, death and the formation of remnants such as black holes and neutron stars, the nature and evolution of galaxies, including exotic objects such as quasars and starbursts, and the origin and ultimate fate of the Universe (cosmology).

 Important note: If you are uncomfortable applying algebra and geometry, or you are not interested in studying astrophysical systems in detail, you may want to consider taking ASTRON 0087, 0088, or 0089, which are not designed for science majors and do not assume mathematical proficiency.
 Please contact me if you have any questions about your level of preparation.
-If you read this line, please send me an email with the cutest picture of a baby animal that you can find for extra credit on your first homework assignment.